Prison Rape Elimination Act

-The department has zero tolerance toward all forms of sexual abuse and sexual harassment and is committed to preventing, detecting, and responding to such conduct.
+The Department of Correction does not tolerate any form of sexual abuse and sexual harassment.
+We commit to preventing, detecting, and responding to such conduct.
 If you would like to report a PREA allegation please contact us.

-The department shall embrace the standards set forth by the National Prison Rape Elimination Commission and the American Correction Association for all state correctional jurisdictions.
+The department embraces the standards set forth by the National Prison Rape Elimination Commission and the American Correction Association for all state correctional jurisdictions.

 The Prison Rape Elimination Act: